commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 In order to transform and map the state,
 Initialize [`StateReferenceTransformService`](https://github.com/commercetools/commercetools-sync-java/tree/master/src/main/java/com/commercetools/sync/states/service/StateReferenceTransformService.java) with `sphereClient` and cache(You can use your own cache implementation and pass the map).
-For cache implementation, you can refer an example class in the library - which implements the cache using caffeine library with an LRU (Last Recently Used) based cache eviction strategy[`InMemoryReferenceIdToKeyCache`](https://github.com/commercetools/commercetools-sync-java/tree/master/src/main/java/com/commercetools/sync/commons/utils/InMemoryReferenceIdToKeyCache.java).
+For cache implementation, you can refer an example class in the library - which implements the cache using caffeine library with an LRU (Least Recently Used) based cache eviction strategy[`InMemoryReferenceIdToKeyCache`](https://github.com/commercetools/commercetools-sync-java/tree/master/src/main/java/com/commercetools/sync/commons/utils/InMemoryReferenceIdToKeyCache.java).
 Then call the `transformStateReferences` method with the `states` parameter as shown below:

 ````java